A brief introduction to Land Rovers

 - Daktari TV show, in the 60's, in despite of its US

-into millions of children brain that only a Land Rover
+into millions of children brains that only a Land

-was good enough to support a vet' in the African bush.
+Rover was good enough to support a vet' in the African

-- From the 70's, the Japanese productions seriously ate the Land Rover market shares in remote countries, thanks to their reliability.
+- From the 70's, the Japanese productions seriously hit the Land Rover market shares in remote countries, thanks to their unbeaten reliability.
 "The Gods must be crazy" movie being the perfect illustration of the growing frustration of the Land Rover owners.

 - The Camel Trophy participated in restoring the image